arnavgautam/TreeHacks2015/HOLs/HOL-IntroSQLDatabase-VS2012/HOL.md

 	_Showing the query execution plan graphically_

 <a name="Exercise3"></a>
-### Exercise 3: Build a Windows Azure Application that Accesses SQL Database ###
+### Exercise 3: Build a Microsoft Azure Application that Accesses SQL Database ###

-In this exercise, you will create a simple Windows Azure application to manipulate the data in the _Customer_ table of the _AdventureWorksLT2008_ database.
+In this exercise, you will create a simple Microsoft Azure application to manipulate the data in the _Customer_ table of the _AdventureWorksLT2008_ database.

-The purpose of this exercise is to demonstrate just how simple it is to work with SQL Database and Windows Azure using the graphical Visual Studio 'drag and drop' approach.
+The purpose of this exercise is to demonstrate just how simple it is to work with SQL Database and Microsoft Azure using the graphical Visual Studio 'drag and drop' approach.

 <a name="Ex3Task1"></a>
 #### Task 1 - Loading the Sample Database into SQL Database ####